CrashCringle12/LEFTS/README.md

 # Preregistration

-**The preregistration deadline is December 13th.
+**The preregistration deadline is {TBD}.
 You cannot preregister or submit any simfiles past this date.**

 To preregister, all you need to do is send Crash Cringle or mimbiguity $10.00.
 For those who live in the area, this should be relatively simple.
 For you out-of-state folks, you have a few options
 **PLEASE INCLUDE YOUR NAME/USERNAME and/or HANDLE WHEN PRE-REGISTERING**